 A special thank you to Mr. Elijah Watson’s 7th grade class at Ranson Middle School in the Spring of 2018.
 During the time in the classroom, the students learned the concepts of trade-offs, risk, public good, supply and demand, and opportunity costs that impact their lives daily.
 Students get a gut level understanding of how these forces influence the decisions developers make in their proposals for design, market demand, city revenues, and investor returns.
 During our time in the classroom, we engage with the students to open their minds to future career opportunities in real estate development, planning, design, engineering, finance, trades, and more.

-ULI Charlotte will expanding this program into other classrooms and school throughout the region.
+ULI Charlotte will expanding this program into other classrooms and schools throughout the region.